This post was updated, June 20, 2023.

 Marker #4 is titled “The First Blow.”
 It represents the launch of Union Brigadier-General Christopher C. Auger’s Division attack upon the Confederate line.
 The trail from marker #3 to #4 parallels highway 15.
 On hot days the trail is in full sun with little relief, whereas the other markers are close to shade.

-Marker #5 is titled “The Battlefield Since 1862.”
-We call this location the Point.
+Marker #7 (formerly #5) is titled “The Battlefield Since 1862.”
+We call this location of the battlefield, “the Point.”
 Several of the original stone brigade markers which were placed about the battlefield by Judge Daniel Amon Grimsley of Culpeper in the early 1900’s have been brought to this location for protection.
 Grimsley was a veteran of the 6th Virginia Cavalry.
 His other markers can be seen scattered about the field in their original locations.
-The original placements were sometimes a nuisance to local farmers and some have disappeared over the years.
+The original placements were sometimes a nuisance to local farmers when equipment became mechanized, so they received the proper permission to remove them.
+We know of 4 original markers that are off-site, on private property, still in their original locations or close to it.
+Some have disappeared over the years.

-Marker #6 is titled “The Jaws of Defeat.”
+Marker #8 is titled “The Jaws of Defeat.”
 This marker places the visitor in the footsteps of the men of Brigadier-General Samuel W. Crawford’s three regiments who made an astonishing advance upon the left flank of General Thomas “Stonewall” Jackson’s first line.
 The terrain features here make plain the reason the blow came as such a surprise to the rest of Jackson’s line along the original Culpeper-Orange Road.
+A good example of some of the improvements made to the interpretive markers is reflected on the map on this wayside.
+It has been changed to reflect the forces of the 46th PA, which split during their attack.

-Marker #7 tells the famous story of “Stonewall” Jackson rallying elements of his broken line with General A. P. Hill’s troops just arriving on the field.
+Marker #10, now in its new location, tells the famous story of “Stonewall” Jackson rallying elements of his broken line with General A. P. Hill’s troops just arriving on the field.
 The timely arrival brought the Confederates a stunning victory.
-As can be seen from the photo this marker is in a shady spot.
+This marker has been moved to a location on the preserved battlefield much closer to where it is presumed to have happened.
+The exact spot is unknown.